 At least 50 photos of each seminar;

-1-2 minute video of each seminar for website & social media dissemination
+1-2 minute video of each seminar for website & social media dissemination.

 The envisaged quantities of the procured services are approximate - the actual quantities may be higher or lower than anticipated in this ToR, based on the actual number of people attending the seminars.
 The final number of attendees will be confirmed 5 days in advance.